The Kate Scheme

 Through our exciting new initiative, The Kate Scheme, we will guide our young women, inspiring self-belief and highlighting career aspirations and choices.
 Sharing your career stories can help shape theirs.

 Women are still sadly under-represented at the highest levels in most industries.
 Decision makers, influencers, editors, politicians – many of these roles are dominated by men (although, thankfully, that is changing).
 This is not only worrying from a business perspective, but also because of the message it sends to our young women.

-We want to send a positive message.
-This is not about offering jobs, but by inviting our students into your networks, it will help them to understand the dynamics of the world of work and help them to make a smoother transition into higher education or into a career.
+By contrast, we are in a position to send a positive message.
+This is not about offering jobs, but by inviting our students into your networks it will help them to understand the dynamics of the world of work and help them to make a smoother transition into higher education or into a career.